-Look, what we have witnessed as “far back” as the the Beslan, Russia school siege (2004), one of the first shock-the-senses radical Muslim terror attacks should have been a signal.
-And then this proliferation, this relentless litany of recent politically-motivated bloodshed — the Charlie Hebdo shootings (January, 2015), the Bataclan Theatre attack (November, 2015), the Brussels airport and metro station attacks (March, 2016) and the recent spate of jihadi attacks on U.S. soil in San Bernardino, CA (December, 2015), the Pulse Night Club in Orlando, FL (June, 2016), and the ISIS-inspired bombings in New York City and New Jersey (September, 2016).
-To those trained in human behavior and religious inspired violence, maybe there are some investigative clues to be distilled from comparative analytics looking at both domestic and foreign attacks involving radical Islam — most recently, ISIS — claiming responsibility.
+Look, what we have witnessed as “far back” as the Beslan, Russia school siege (2004), one of the first shock-the-senses radical Muslim terror attacks should have been a signal.
+And then this proliferation, this relentless litany of recent politically-motivated bloodshed — the Charlie Hebdo shootings (January 2015), the Bataclan Theatre attack (November 2015), the Brussels airport and metro station attacks (March 2016), and the recent spate of jihadi attacks on U.S. soil in San Bernardino, CA (December 2015), the Pulse Night Club in Orlando, FL (June 2016), and the ISIS-inspired bombings in New York City and New Jersey (September 2016).
+To those trained in human behavior and religious-inspired violence, maybe there are some investigative clues to be distilled from comparative analytics looking at both domestic and foreign attacks involving radical Islam — most recently, ISIS — claiming responsibility.
 They’re playing chess, these ISIS bastards.
-P-QR8=Q is chess notation for promoting a pawn to queen.
-ISIS has done just that…pawn to queen.
+P-QR8=Q is a chess notation for promoting a pawn to a queen.
+ISIS has done just that… pawn to queen.
 And in doing so, they’ve changed the game.

 We have to keep up.